 This is summer Glissading on the upper slopes of The Husband Mountain, on the western edge of the Three Sisters Wilderness Area.
 Illustrated is the standing glissade, wherein the climber actually skis on the edges of his rigid mountaineering boots, and uses his ice axe as a sort of rudder.
 This takes some skill to master, as it is actually quite akin to downhill skiing, but keeps the climber much drier, and on rocky slopes diminishes the dangers of injury due to collision with rocks and other hard objects lying on, or just under, the snow surface.
 On the other hand, you are standing up, and if you get upset, you can take a potentially dangerous fall, so as always, consider carefully the risks and if you should undertake them.

 Glissading is a great way to enjoy the beauty of a mountain in spring or even summer.
-Sliding down the mountainside on a piece of plastic can provide thrills for even the most accident prone individual.
-Sliding on the snowy and icy surface can be potentially dangerous for even the most experienced climber.
-With the prospect of having to avoid exposed rocks and hitting the snow, a San Diego Personal Injury Attorney could be needed if the climber does not use caution.
-However, most are able to safely glissade without bodily injury.
+Sliding down the mountainside on a piece of plastic can provide thrills, but sliding on the often steep, snowy and icy surface can be potentially dangerous for even the most experienced climber.
+With the prospect of having to avoid exposed rocks or flipping and careening out of control, much caution should always be observed.
+The route down, if not visible the entire way, should be viewed with extreme circumspection.